ShawnMcCool/tdd-kata/README.md

 # Bowling Kata Starter

-This repository is a PHP-based starter-kit for Uncle Bob's "Bowling Game Kata".
+This repository is a PHP-based starter-kit for Uncle Bob's Bowling Game TDD Kata.

 > `composer install` will install PHPUnit and handle autoloading the Bowling namespace.